 Please click here to download the Authorisation Form.
 Once is completed it will send to your email.

-WIC will put a support program in place
+WIA will put a support program in place

 If a student fails to commence the course within 14 days of the nominated course start date, the Institute will notify the Department of Home Affairs via PRISMS.
 Any student who cannot commence the course due to visa rejection or any other circumstances faced by the student after being issued a visa, the student must inform the Institute immediately.